nonlin-lin-chaos-order-etc-etal/i2pchat/FAQ.md

 ## Answer

+In latest versions, this error doesn't occur.

+In previous versions:

 Put https://raw.githubusercontent.com/hypnosis-i2p/i2pqtchat/master/SeedlessFallbackList.txt
 file into your I2P Messenger application folder, see below.
 After that, close the I2P Messenger application and re-launch.